yhutter-dv/fhgr-cp2-astra-dashboard/README.md

 ```

 ### Influx DB
 You can run Influx DB locally via Docker.
-For this simply execute the following command:
+For this simply execute the following command or use the script `run_influxdb_local.sh`:
 ```bash
 sudo docker compose --env-file backend/.env-local up -d influxdb
 ```